TeamTernate/infinite-music-discs/README.md

 # infinite-music-discs
 A graphical app for adding lots of custom music discs to Minecraft.
 Built in Python with PyQt, packaged into runnable binaries with pyinstaller.

-## Supported Systems
+### Supported Systems
 64-bit Windows

-## How to Install
+### How to Install
 Download imd-gui.zip from the latest release, under Assets.
 Extract the .zip to a work folder and run the executable inside.
-Follow the video instructions at <yt link> to generate a datapack/resourcepack pair; the datapack and resourcepack will be created in the same folder as the executable.
+Follow the video instructions at *yt link* to generate a datapack/resourcepack pair; the datapack and resourcepack will be created in the same folder as the executable.

 An example disc texture and a pack.png are provided alongside the executable binary, for convenience.

+### Building from Source
+The build environment is set up for Windows, though pyinstaller is cross-platform so you could build on macOS or Linux, if you wanted.
+You would not be able to use the provided build script on any OS other than Windows.
+1. Clone this repository.
+2. Install Python 3, 64 bit.
+3. Open a command prompt in the *infinite-music-discs* directory and run `pip install -r requirements.rc`.
+4. Try running `main.pyw` to verify the application works in your environment.
+Make sure you can generate a pack, convert files to .ogg with pyffmpeg, etc.
+5. Run `build.bat` to compile the source into a Windows executable binary.
+6. Run your executable!
+Note that your antivirus may flag your executable as suspicious because it's an unknown, unsigned program.
+You should be safe to ignore this warning, but of course, always use caution and common sense when ignoring the warnings of your antivirus.